Petr Chelčický: Author

-Chelčický is the author of approximately 50 treatises that have survived until today.
+Chelčický is the author of approximately 50 treatises that have survived.
 All are written in Czech.

 O boji duchovním ("On Spiritual Warfare"), written in 1421, was his first major work.
 In it, Chelčický argued that the Taborites had participated in violence through the devil's deceit and the lust for the things of the world.
 He also criticized the chiliasts, opposed physical warfare and noted that obligations of debts gave lenders power over debtors.

 In O trojiem lidu řeč ("On the Triple Division of Society") Chelčický criticized the nobility, the clergy and the middle class.
 He describes how they subjected the common people and rode them "as if they were beasts".

 In Síť Víry ("Net of Faith"), his final and most comprehensive work written around 1440, he argues that the apostles treated people as equals, considered Christ as their only head, and that early Christians followed Jesus's instruction of loving one another - thus having no need for rulers or criminal courts.
 It was in this book that he argued that the Emperor and the Pope were the two great "whales" that burst the "net of faith" - a metaphor for the inclusion of pagan values and practices into the teachings of Christ.
 The book also includes some commentary on the Council of Basel.